 In 1998 the Home shifted to its own premises in Alapakkam, Chennai, and the land for the Home was donated by a well- wisher, Dr Leela Rajagopal.
-Presently the Home has spread its branches in Singadivakkam village near Kanchipuram and Sri Rajarajeswary Nagar,Bangalore.
+Presently the Home has spread its branches in Singadivakkam village near Kanchipuram and Sri Adi Annamalai Village in Thiruvannamalai and Rajarajeswary Nagar,Bangalore.

-Heading Siva Sakthi Homes, which is a haven for nearly 120 individuals, is 50-year-old Vijayakumari, who is committed to those under her care at the spotlessly clean homes in Alapakkam, Chennai, Singadivakkam in Kanchipuram Dist. and Raja Rajeswari Nagar, Bangalore.
+Heading Siva Sakthi Homes, which is a haven for nearly 100 individuals, is 56-year-old Vijayakumari, who is committed to those under her care at the spotlessly clean group homes.
 Born in Idukki District of Kerala her journey towards fulfilling her life’s one and only dream, brought her to Chennai, where she established Siva Sakthi Kakkum Karangal (Siva Sakthi Homes) under the banner of Siva Sakthi Sathya Sai Charitable Trust in the year 1993.

 The first seed for Siva Sakthi Homes was sown in the heart of Vijayakumari when she saw two mentally challenged sisters in the temple of Sri Bhagawathi Amman of Chottanikarai, Kerala.
 A Montessori school teacher, to begin with, the seed slowly sprouted in her mind and grew as Siva Sakthi Homes.
-As a first step towards attaining her goal, she completed with merit, Diploma in Special Educator training for mentally retarded children from National Institute of Mental Health, Secunderabad.
+As a first step towards attaining her goal, she completed with merit, Diploma in Special Educator training for mentally retarded children from National Institute for Mentally Handicapped, Secunderabad.

 After a stint at Asha Niketan International School, Chennai, and Mercy Mother India CharitableTrust, for mentally challenged, she decided to pursue her life’s mission and dream of organizing a Home, away from home, for Mentally challenged children.